pocomane/brewed-in-the-apocalypse/bita.md

 TODO : add a full example of scenario creation ?

+## Quick character creation

+bla bla

+For a quick version, the players can just write on their character sheetS 8 traits and 2 fortune points.
+These can be seen as applying 8 times the move __Add a trait__ and 2 times __Add a fortune point__ , refer to the relevant section for details.
+We suggest to start selecting and mixing traits from the characters in in the playbook.
+Or at least use them as inspiration.

 ## Creating special moves

 The scenarist may invent a list of new moves to present to the players when